Primary

 Curl the dumbbell toward your opposite shoulder, not straight up like a regular curl.
 Keep your elbow pinned at your side—only your forearm should move.
 Do not rotate your torso or use shoulder movement to assist the curl.
 Each rep should feel like you are aiming for the opposite pec.

-Want Cross Body Hammer Curl in your program?
+See where Cross Body Hammer Curl fits in your weekly plan

 Stand holding dumbbells at sides with neutral grip.